nesfit/ICS/Lectures/Lecture_02/Lecture.md

 * `Message`
   * A string with a description of the error
 * `InnerException`
-  * The inner exception(if any) that caused the outer exception
+  * The inner exception (if any) that caused the outer exception
-  * InnerException may have another InnerException
+  * `InnerException` can itself have another `InnerException`

 +++
 ### Common Exception Types
 * `System.ArgumentException`
-  * Thrown when a function is called with a bogus argument
+  * Thrown when a function is called with an invalid argument
 * `System.ArgumentNullException`
   * Subclass of `ArgumentException`
-  * Thrown when a function argument is(unexpectedly) null
+  * Thrown when a function argument is unexpectedly null
 * `System.ArgumentOutOfRangeException`
   * Subclass of `ArgumentException`
-  * When a(usually numeric) argument is out of range(usually too big or too small)
+  * When a (usually numeric) argument is out of range (too big or too small)
 * `System.InvalidOperationException`
-  * Thrown when the state of an object is unsuitable for a method to successfully execute
+  * Thrown when the state of an object is unsuitable for a method to execute successfully

 +++
 * `System.NotSupportedException`